knpuniversity/blog/use-symfony-reproducer.md

 ```

 Symfony comes with a handy PHP script to link itself to a project.
 This will
-symlink all your app’s `symfony/*` packages to your local fork.
+symlink all your app's `symfony/*` packages to your local fork.
 Super neat, right?

 ```bash
 php ../symfony/link .